 To help get a handle on the different coverage types, let’s look at an HO-3 policy, the most common type of homeowners policy.
 Standard HO-3 policies have four basic components:

 - Coverage to repair or rebuild your house

 - Coverage for your personal belongings

-- Liability protection if someone is injured or their belongings damaged on your property
+- Liability protection to cover if someone is injured or their belongings are damaged on your property

-- Additional living expenses to cover your costs of living in a hotel while your home is being repaired.
+- Additional living expenses (also called “loss of use”) to cover your costs of living in a hotel, meal expenses and more while your home is being repaired after a covered loss

-Dwelling insurance is the first of these four components.
-It’s also referred to as “Coverage A.” In general, it will cover damage from any of these causes:
+So, what is dwelling insurance?
+It is the first of these four components and is also referred to as “Coverage A” within the policy.
+In general, it will cover damage from any of these causes: